 - I can still make decisions.
 I don’t have the judgment I used to, but I can still make decisions.
 Give me choices.
 This will make me feel like I’m a part of things.

 - I can still wash my face.
 I can’t take a bath by myself anymore, but I can still wash my face.
 Assist me with direction.
 This will help me feel purpose.

 - I can still sing.
 I can’t dance anymore, but I can still sing and enjoy music.
 Help me enjoy music.
 This will enrich my life.

 - I can still move my body.
 I can’t walk unassisted anymore, but I can still move my body.
 Walk with me, and support me if I stumble.
 This will help me feel engaged.

 Finding the Best Dementia Care Services

 Helping your loved one maintain a sense of independence, even for the smaller things in life, can go a long way in making life more pleasant for both of you.
 But caring for a loved one isn’t always easy, even if he or she can still do some things.
 And we can help you.
-Home Sweet Home In-Home Care, Portage in-home care providers for the surrounding areas, delivers professional care and safety solutions for loved ones with dementia.
+Home Sweet Home In-Home Care, expert provider of Portage in-home care and senior care in the surrounding areas, delivers professional care and safety solutions for loved ones with dementia.

 Call us at (269)-849-9252 in St. Joseph, (269) 963-9888 in Battle Creek, (269) 373-5444 in Kalamazoo, (269) 763-5350 in Paw Paw, or through our online contact form, and we will provide you with an in-home assessment to see how we can best help you and your loved one.
 Click here to view our locations page.